bronifty/obsidian_202309/databricks/eng_assoc/delta_tables_cheatsheet.md

 display(employees_file); # print grid format
 %fs ls 'dbfs:/user/hive/warehouse/employees'; # shortcut for the above

-%python # the pragma to interpret this as python in a sql file files = dbutils.fs.ls(f"{dataset_bookstore}/books-csv") # f-string interpolating dataset_bookstore directory display(files) # print the grid of the files
+%python # the pragma aka pyspark 'magic command' to interpret this as python in a sql file files = dbutils.fs.ls(f"{dataset_bookstore}/books-csv") # f-string interpolating dataset_bookstore directory display(files) # print the grid of the files
 ```